-Filmmakers at Cannes this week are making the argument that AI technology should serve filmmakers, rather than risk replacing them; “Hell Grind” is billed as “the world’s first 90-minute sci-fi heist feature film produced entirely using Higgsfield AI, now screening at the Cannes Film Festival;” and startup TrueShort — which produces AI vertical videos intended for smartphones — has raised $12 million from Khosla Ventures, Jeffrey Katzenberg’s WndrCo, General Catalyst, and others.
-These are just some of the more compelling news items related to AI media production.
+Filmmakers at the Cannes Film Festival are making the argument that AI tech should serve filmmakers, rather than replace them, stressing the creative benefits of artificial intelligence.
+“Hell Grind,” screening at Cannes, is billed as “the world’s first 90-minute sci-fi heist feature film produced entirely using Higgsfield AI.”
+Cannes also includes a collection of AI-generated shorts created from magazine photos published years ago.
+And startup TrueShort — which produces AI vertical videos intended for smartphones — has raised $12 million from Khosla Ventures, WndrCo, General Catalyst, and others.

 The Filmmakers at Cannes Who Are Learning to Love AI